 Baltimore Orioles vs. Kansas City Royals

-The Baltimore Orioles and the Kansas City Royals face off on Tuesday at Camden Yards for game one of their series.
-The Orioles are -128 favorites over the Royals with an over/under run total set at 8.
+The Kansas City Royals and the Baltimore Orioles meet for game one of their series in Kansas City.
+The Royals are -140 favorites over the Orioles with an over/under total set at 9 runs.

 The Kansas City Royals are in second place in the American League Central as the season enters it’s second month.
 The Royals have won three games in a row but are just 2-6 in their last 10 games and overall they have outscored their opponents 145-137.
 As a team Kansas City is hitting .274 with Alex Gordon hitting .339, Wilson Betemit hitting .333, Billy Butler hitting .320, and Jeff Francoeur hitting .308.
 The Royals pitching staff has a team ERA of 4.48 with the starters at 5.11 and the bullpen at 3.41.
 For game one against the O’s Kansas City starts Jeff Francis who is still looking for his first win this year.
 For the season Francis has allowed 46 hits and 19 earned runs while striking out 17 in 34 innings of work.